ycashfoundation/ycash-website/docs/the_fork.md

 ### Exchanges

 The Ycash Foundation continues to apply to several exchanges.
 The following exchanges have pledged to support Ycash.
-For any given exchange, users should perform their own due dilligence.
+For any given exchange, users should perform their own due diligence.

 * [SafeTrade](https://www.safe.trade) ([See announcement](https://twitter.com/SafeCoins/status/1124185869135634432))
 * [BigONE](https://big.one) ([See announcement](https://bigone.zendesk.com/hc/en-us/articles/360026359253-BigONE-Will-Support-Zcach-ZEC-Hard-Fork))